Halloween can be a pretty scary time for your pet. Our Pet PR Team share their top tips on how to keep your pet safe at Halloween time in this blog.

 Things That Go Pop, Bang & Crackle In The Night

 Expect fireworks, firecrackers and plenty of crowd noise on and around the Halloween period.
-If your dog is noise sensitive, either keep the curtains drawn and the TV volume up.
+If your pet is noise sensitive, to keep your pet safe at Halloween time, either keep the curtains drawn and the TV volume up.
 If your dog suffers from noise sensitivity, speak to your vet about calmers and seek a professional dog trainer who can both assess and hopefully help you and your dog overcome this issue.

 If you are thinking of decorating your home or porch with decorations, then again be mindful of inquisitive dogs!
 A traditional pumpkin with a lit tea light is probably as appealing to you as it is to your nosey dog, so be careful!
 Balloons are also a popular decoration, but with a tendency to burst, they probably aren’t the best choice.